WillHTam/js-chatbot/readme.md

 - Talk with bot on API.AI
 - Interpret your speech and say responses with WebSpeech API
 - Made with Socket.io
+- Need to enter an API.AI client token first